9 Tips to Save on Insuranceposted by Andrea | 01/29/2016

 5. Understand your insurance policies.

-Also, by understanding what is (and is not) covered by our specific insurance, I can make sure to ask my doctors for specific brands of prescriptions, request a specific auto towing company, and take notice that our dental appointment are scheduled at certain times to achieve maximum insurance benefits.
+Also, by understanding what is (and is not) covered by our specific insurance, I can make sure to ask my doctors for specific brands of prescriptions, request a specific auto towing company, and take notice that our dental appointment are scheduled at certain times throughout the year to achieve maximum insurance benefits.

 6. Don’t be afraid to ask questions.